oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * provides at least the following statistics for the count of assets:
   * matching that CSAF document at all
   * marked with a given status

+### 6.1.14 Conformance Clause 14: CSAF basic validator

+A program satisfies the "CSAF basic validator" conformance profile if the program:

+* reads documents and performs a check against the JSON schema.
+* performs all mandatory tests as given in section 4.1.

 # Appendix A. Acknowledgments